mastodon/documentation/content/en/dev/overview.md

 The best way of working with Mastodon in a development environment is installing all the dependencies on your system, rather than using Docker or Vagrant.
 You need Ruby, Node.js, PostgreSQL and Redis, which is a pretty standard set of dependencies for Rails applications.

 Tutorials for installing these dependencies can be found on the “Installing from source” page in the Running Mastodon section of the documentation.
-Please keep in mind that root access to a machine running Ubuntu 18.04 is required.
 After following the installation guide in the Running Mastodon section, see the “Setting up a dev environment” page for further instructions on how to configure your environment for development.

 ### Environments {#environments}